 – Holes and alterations made to accommodate service lines

 - Foundation problems.
-Naturally, foundation damage such as cracking and crumbling of the foundation affects other structural elements like floors.
-Therefore, it’s necessary that the foundation is inspected to establish if it’s the primary problem.
+Naturally, foundation damage such as cracking and sagging of the foundation every other structural element of the house.
+Therefore, it’s necessary that the foundation be inspected to find the root cause of the movement.

 Besides making your floors uneven, these issues can also cause a whole bunch of other problems.
 Have them fixed as soon as you begin noticing some signs.